Best TDEE Calculator

 Before using the data obtained using this calculator, please consult with doctor.

-TDEE your Total Daily Energy Expenditure is an estimation of how many calories you burn per day when exercise is taken into account.
-It is calculated by first figuring out your Basal Metabolic Rate, then multiplying that value by an activity multiplier.
+Total Daily Energy Expenditure (TDEE) is an estimation of how many calories you burn per day when exercise is taken into account.
+It is calculated by first determining your Basal Metabolic Rate (BMR), then multiplying that value by an activity multiplier.

-Since your BMR represents how many calories your body burns when at rest, it is necessary to adjust the numbers upwards to account for the calories you burn during the day.
+Because your BMR reflects how many calories your body burns at rest, it’s important to adjust this number to account for the calories you burn during daily activities.
 This is true even for those with a sedentary lifestyle.
-Our TDEE calculator uses the best formulas and displays your score in a way that’s easy to read and meaningful.
-We are also the #1 TDEE Calculator discussed on the Reddit.
+Our TDEE Calculator uses the most accurate formulas and presents your results in an easy-to-read, meaningful way.
+We are also the #1 TDEE Calculator discussed on Reddit.

 TDEE Chart